johnrh3/ACE_592_Dating_Sim/Sentiment_Analysis/README.md

 - Also contains visualization outputs for the presentation

 Super_Model:
-- Contains the combined super model to test amazon product reviews
+- Contains the combined super models for RF and LR to test amazon product reviews
-- Tests, optimizes, and visualizes the results
+- Tests, optimizes, and visualizes the results of this analysis